saeyslab/hydra_hpc_example/README.md

 # Hydra Slurm example

-This is an example of how to use Hydra to launch jobs locally and on a Slurm cluster.
-For more background, read https://hydra.cc/docs/plugins/submitit_launcher/.
-This is an extended example of https://github.com/facebookresearch/hydra/tree/main/plugins/hydra_submitit_launcher/example.
+This is a collection of examples of how to use Hydra to launch jobs locally and on a Slurm cluster.
+For more background, read [the Hydra documentation](https://hydra.cc/docs).

-The application in `my_app.py` is a Python script that prints the process and task ID.
-The task is sleeping for a number of seconds, the amount of seconds is defined by the task id.
-The application is launched with Hydra, which reads in the config files in `configs/` and allows overriding various aspects of the execution.

 ## Local setup